davidseve/cloud-native-deployment-strategies/canary-argo-rollouts/README.md

 curl "$(oc get routes products-umbrella-online -n gitops --template='https://{{.spec.host}}')/products"
 ```

-Notice that in each microservice response we have added metadata information to see better the `version` of each application.
+Notice that in each microservice response, we have added metadata information to see better the `version` of each application.
 This will help us to see the changes while we do the canary deployment.
 We can see that the current version is `v1.0.1`:
 ```json
 {